cannatag/ldap3/README.rst

 Donate
 ------

 If you want to keep this project up and running you can send me an Amazon gift card.
-I will use it to improve my skills in the Information and Communication technology.
+I will use it to improve my skills in Information and Communication technologies.

 Changelog